Kholoud-Ibrahim/Kholoud-Ibrahim.github.io/docs/_posts/2022-05-12-Feature Stores - The Full Story .md

 ### Registry Component

 Centralized registry of feature definitions and metadata.
 The registry acts as a single source of truth for information about a feature in an organization.
-It stores information like feature names , features description and data types and to which entities are these features related to.
+It stores information like feature names, features description and data types.

 ### Storage Component